red-axe/am-editor/README.md

 Import the `@aomao/toolbar` toolbar.
 Due to the complex interaction, the toolbar is basically rendered using `React` + `Antd` UI components, while `Vue3` uses `@aomao/toolbar-vue`

-Except for UI interaction, most of the work of the toolbar is just to call the engine to execute the corresponding plug-in commands after different button events are triggered.
+Except for UI interaction, most of the work of the toolbar is just to call the engine to execute the corresponding plugin commands after different button events are triggered.
 In the case of complicated requirements or the need to re-customize the UI, it is easier to modify after the fork.

 ```tsx
 import Toolbar, { ToolbarPlugin, ToolbarComponent } from '@aomao/toolbar';